BushLife - Fishing Reel Hero

 Disadvantages of Spincasting Reels

-Less control: Spincasting reels do not offer the same level of control and precision as spinning or baitcasting reels.
+Less control: spincasting reels do not offer the same level of control and precision as spinning or baitcasting reels.
 They are not suitable for heavy cover or precise casting.

 Spinning Reels